Applying for a Small Revenue Grant

 When will I hear if my application has been successful?

-Applications for FCM’s grants are considered by the Cathedral Liaison Committee (CLC) in the first quarter of the year.
-The CLC makes recommendations to FCM’s Council meeting in late April, where final decisions are made.
-Applicants are informed of the outcome of their application before the end of May.
-Council’s decision is final.
-The Grants Secretary will give feedback to unsuccessful applicants.
+Your application will be considered by our Grants Committee meeting in March.
+The Committee makes recommendations to Cathedral Music Trust’s Board, where final decisions are made.
+We aim to inform applicants of the outcome of their application before the end of May.
+The Board’s decision is final.
+The Chair of the Grants Committee will give feedback to unsuccessful applicants.

 How do I acknowledge my grant?

 If you are awarded a grant, we ask you to acknowledge your grant via your website and social media.
-If possible, we may ask your FCM representative to present the grant at an appropriate choral service.
+If possible, we may ask a Cathedral Music Trust representative to present the grant at an appropriate choral service.

-How does FCM monitor the impact of my grant?
+How does CMT monitor the impact of my grant?

-FCM will also require a short report at the end of the grant term explaining what has been achieved.
-If FCM considers that an award has not been used for its intended purpose, or if the organisation fails to supply requested information or comply with the conditions of the grant, FCM reserves the right to request repayment of the sum originally awarded.
+We will require a short report at the end of the grant term explaining what has been achieved.
+If we consider that an award has not been used for its intended purpose, or if the organisation fails to supply requested information or comply with the conditions of the grant, we reserve the right to request repayment of the sum originally awarded.